cloud-gov/federalist.18f.gov/pages/documentation/rvm-on-federalist.md

 - _security maintenance_ (security fix): Only security fixes are backported to this branch.
 - _eol (end-of-life)_: Branch is not supported by the ruby-core team any longer and does not receive any fixes.
 No further patch release will be released.

 Once a version reaches EOL, it will no longer receive any new fixes.
-Due to this, Federalist is unable to build or update a site that is using a deprecated version.
+Due to this, Federalist is unable to build or update a site that is using an EOL version of Ruby.
 To view the current maintenance status of various Ruby versions, please visit [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/).